 What type of housing do you live in?
 Is this typical for most expats in your area?

 Apartment, there is only one other expat couple in town and they followed us here.

 How did you choose your neighborhood and find your home or apartment?

 Searched the internet for months before arrival to become familiar with the area.
 Stumbled upon our purchase by accident at our first visit..

 Are your housing costs higher or lower than they were in your home country?
 What is the average cost of housing there?

 Lower cost for initial purchase.
 Check the internet real estate sites.
 Cost is based on location and housing requirement just like anywhere.
 We downsized a bit in the process as part of a life plan.

-Retiring in Italy: The 7 Best Places to Retire in Italy
+Best Places to Live in Italy

 Italy is beloved by expats, global nomads and retirees.
 We've compiled a list of the 12 best places to live in Italy based upon expats' recommendations.
 They include Liguria, Puglia, Rome, Le Marche, Abruzzo, Sicily and more.